jason0x43/mistycon/README.md

 ## Writing skills

-A skill is a JavaScript file that will uploaded to the robot and will execute on the robot's internal runtime.
+A skill is a JavaScript file that will be uploaded to the robot and will execute on the robot's internal runtime.
 Each skill consists of a JavaScript file and a JSON manifest file, both with the same name (e.g. `lookAround.js` and `lookAround.json`).
 The `mc` script can be used to deploy apps from the `skills/` directory, like